Trilinear compensated compactness and Burnett's conjecture in general relativity: Introduction

 In particular, the limit $(\psi_0, \om_0, g_0)$ obeys the following system:

-where the final equation in \eqref{sysn.2} is to be understood as holding for all vector fields $Y\in C^\infty_c$. \eqref{sysn.2} is exactly the form of the Einstein--massless Vlasov system, as long as the measure $\ud \nu$ is indeed a measure-valued (weak) solution to the massless Vlasov equation.
+where the final equation in \eqref{sysn.2} is to be understood as holding for {every} vector field $Y\in C^\infty_c$. \eqref{sysn.2} is exactly the form of the Einstein--massless Vlasov system, as long as the measure $\ud \nu$ is indeed a measure-valued (weak) solution to the massless Vlasov equation.